EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Experiments

-Table~\ref{lab:sup7} summarizes the results of MOTRv2~\cite{zhang2023motrv2}, TransRMOT~\cite{wu2023referring} and EchoTrack for different ``scenes'', ``weather'', and ``image quality''.
-Two key observations can be drawn from the findings: 1) The results of all methods under various conditions are significantly different, which indicates that the AR-MOT benchmarks increase the attributes of ``scene'', ``weather'', and ``image quality'' in real-life scenarios, which is necessary to improve the quality of the benchmark.
-2) The proposed EchoTrack demonstrates superior tracking performance across all scenarios (\textit{Daylight}, \textit{Rainy}, \textit{Night}, \textit{Overexposure}, and \textit{Underexposure}), which may benefit from the proposed Bi-FCFM and ACTL modules.
+Table~\ref{lab:sup7} summarizes the results of MOTRv2~\cite{zhang2023motrv2}, TransRMOT~\cite{wu2023referring} and EchoTrack for different ``scenes'', ``weather'', and ``illumination''.
+Two key observations can be drawn from the findings: 1) The results of all methods under various conditions are significantly different, which indicates that the AR-MOT benchmarks increase the attributes of ``scene'', ``weather'', and ``illumination'' in real-life scenarios, which is necessary to improve the quality of the benchmark.
+2) The proposed EchoTrack demonstrates superior tracking performance and robustness across all environmental conditions (\textit{Daylight}, \textit{Rainy}, \textit{Night}, \textit{Overexposure}, and \textit{Underexposure}), which may benefit from the proposed Bi-FCFM and ACTL modules.
 However, it is noteworthy that all methods face considerable challenges in maintaining continuous tracking ability, particularly under heightened scene complexity.